gimgunwoo/k8s_lab/README.md

 ## Notes
 * This is just a lab, so `root` in controller has admin config file.
 This **should** not be accepted in production environment.
 * The playbook installs k8s 1.29 so that I can learn k8s upgrade.
+* There are more upcoming updates since the first commit was 2 years ago.